-As of December 31, 2023, we had approximately \$3 billion of total corporate indebtedness outstanding and could borrow an additional \$621 million under a revolving corporate credit facility with a borrowing capacity of \$750 million (the "Revolving Corporate Credit Facility").
-The credit agreement that governs our corporate credit facility ("Corporate Credit Facility") and the indentures that govern our various senior notes impose significant operating and financial restrictions on us, which among other things limit our ability and the ability of certain of our subsidiaries to incur debt, pay dividends and make other restricted payments, make loans and investments, incur liens, sell assets, enter into affiliate transactions, enter into agreements restricting certain subsidiaries' ability to pay dividends and consolidate, merge or sell all or substantially all of their assets.
+As of December 31, 2022, we had approximately \$3.1 billion of total corporate indebtedness outstanding and could borrow an additional \$749 million under the Revolving Corporate Credit Facility.
+The credit agreement that governs the Corporate Credit Facility and the indentures that govern our various senior notes impose significant operating and financial restrictions on us, which among other things limit our ability and the ability of certain of our subsidiaries to incur debt, pay dividends and make other restricted payments, make loans and investments, incur liens, sell assets, enter into affiliate transactions, enter into agreements restricting certain subsidiaries' ability to pay dividends and consolidate, merge or sell all or substantially all of their assets.
 All of these covenants and restrictions limit how we conduct our business.
 The Corporate Credit Facility also requires us to maintain a specified leverage ratio.
 These restrictions could restrict our flexibility to react to changes in our businesses, industries and economic conditions and increase borrowing costs.